 Tough Plants: Recommendations from Alcatraz Gardens

-Adapted from text by Shelagh Fritz for Horticulture’s January/February 201 issue.
-Alcatraz, the maximum-security federal prison in San Francisco Bay, closed its doors in 1963, but it continues to capture…
+Alcatraz, the maximum-security federal prison in San Francisco Bay, closed its doors in 1963, but it continues to capture interest and inspire works of fiction and non-fiction in various media….

 Alcatraz, the maximum-security federal prison in San Francisco Bay, closed its doors in 1963, but it continues to capture interest and inspire works of fiction and non-fiction in various media.
 A surprising aspect of the island prison also persists to spur creativity: its cultivated plant life.

-Here are a few favorite drought-tolerant, tough-as-nails plants at the Gardens of Alcatraz:
+Here are a few favorite drought-tolerant, tough-as-nails plants found within the Alcatraz gardens:

 Pride of Madeira (Echium candicans): This rounded evergreen subshrub grows 4 to 6 feet or taller, with grayish green leaves and dramatic spikes of blue-purple flowers in spring and summer.